-Apart from the fishing vessel’s name or identification mark, and the port of registry as required by international practice or national legislation, the marking system as specified shall, in order to avoid confusion, be the only other vessel identification mark consisting of letters and numbers to be painted on the hull or superstructure.
+Apart from the fishing vessel’s name and identification mark, and the port of registry as required by international practice or national legislation, the marking system as specified shall, in order to avoid confusion, be the only other vessel identification mark consisting of letters and numbers to be painted on the hull or superstructure.

 This proposed amendment reflects the accepted practice of vessels displaying both a name and other identification mark, in addition to the port of registry and the alpha-numeric International Telecommunication Union Radio Call Sign (IRCS).